Improve your conversion rate

 After reviewing this report, you can then decide to add or exclude certain keywords from your keyword list.
 Doing this can help you target the right customers by either expanding or refining who can see your ad.

-Let's say you sell video games on your website.
-After looking at the search terms report, you see that your ad showed up when people searched for "video game magazine."
-People searching for magazines probably aren't looking to buy video games right now.
+Let's say that you sell video games on your website.
+After looking at the search terms report, you see that your ad showed up when people searched for "video game magazine".
+People searching for magazines probably aren't looking to buy video games at the moment.
 In this case, you might want to consider adding "magazine" as a negative keyword so that your ad won't show for these searches.

 Include prices in your ad to attract potential buyers

 Another way to get more relevant traffic is to include prices in your ad text.
-If a customer sees the price of your product and still clicks your ad, you know he's interested in potentially buying that product at that price.
-If he doesn't like the price, he won't click your ad, and you'll save yourself the cost of that click.
+If a customer sees the price of your product and still clicks on your ad, you know that he's potentially interested in buying that product at that price.
+If he doesn't like the price, he won't click on your ad, and you'll save yourself the cost of that click.

 As an experiment, you might want to consider adding prices in your ad text to see if that helps your ads lead to a better conversion rate.
 This can be especially effective when your prices are lower than your competitors'!